romainbrette/AIS-geometry-and-axial-current/README.md

 Simulation results are stored in `simulations data/fig2/`

 Panels G and H: RGC data\
-Measure of the peak axonal current and voltage threshold from axial current recordings: `axonal_current_analysis.py`\
+Measurement of the peak axonal current and voltage threshold from axial current recordings: `axonal_current_analysis.py`\
 Results of the analysis used to plot panels G and H: `RGC_electrical_properties.xlsx`

 ### Transmission of the axial current to the soma